NekoFluff/go-youtube-notification-bot/README.md

 ### Set up environment variables / config vars

 ```
-PORT=port# (only set if running on local machine for testing)
+PORT=# port (only set if running on local machine for testing)

-COMMAND_PREFIX=command prefix
+COMMAND_PREFIX=# command prefix

-DISCORD_BOT_TOKEN=really long discord bot token
+DISCORD_BOT_TOKEN=# discord bot token

-DEVELOPER_IDS=your discord id so you can get DMs from the bot about processing feeds
+DEVELOPER_IDS=# your discord id so you can get DMs from the bot about processing feeds

-DEVELOPER_MODE=ON (enables the DMs that help debug issues)
+DEVELOPER_MODE=# ON (enables the DMs that help debug issues)

-WEBPAGE=the heroku webpage (e.g. your-gobot-app.herokuapp.com)
+WEBPAGE=# the heroku webpage (e.g. your-go-hololive-notification-bot-app.herokuapp.com)

-MONGO_CONNECTION_URI=connection uri to a mongodb instance. can be obtained from the mongo atlas page
+MONGO_CONNECTION_URI=# connection uri to a mongodb instance. can be obtained from the mongo atlas page
 ```

 ### Set up MongoDB Database and Collections